strontic/strontic.github.io/xcyclopedia/library/conhost.exe-1B0E9B5FCB62DE0787235ECCA560B610.md

-[HRENAME         Renames a file or files.
+[HRENAME         Renames a file or files.
 REPLACE        Replaces files.
 RMDIR          Removes a directory.
 ROBOCOPY       Advanced utility to copy files and directory trees